COLORADO AND EASTERN UTAH 12 DAYS

 This is one of Utah's most spectacular state parks, 32 miles from Moab.

-DAY 4 and 5
+DAY 4

-The Park participates in Time Entry reservation.
+The Park participates in time-entry reservations.

 The park highlight is the Delicate Arch hike.